It was 1986 when first lady Nancy Reagan, like a firm aunt, acknowledged America’s youth had fallen prey to illegal, mind-altering drugs.

 “Just say no,” she told the children of the 1980s.

 The idea behind the campaign, much like today’s anti-bullying campaigns, was to stand up for what’s right.
 Decline drugs when offered, “even if it makes you unpopular,” she warned.

 Today, critics say modern science makes Mrs. Reagan’s simplistic message easy to mock.

 Her hopeful approach evolved into the Drug Abuse Resistance Education (D.A.R.E.) program in schools nationwide.
 While police officers in many communities won accolades for engaging kids in the classroom, the program in general was declared unsuccessful by a number of agencies and studies.

 Today, thousands of teens die every year from drug overdoses.
 The biggest culprit is opiates, pain drugs that suppress the central nervous system.

-Although painkiller abuse among all Americans is down, heroin overdoses are up, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Although painkiller abuse among all Americans is down, , according to the U.S. Centers for Disease Control and Prevention (CDC).